Luthuli House: History

 Luthuli House is often confused with Shell House, the 22-floor former head office of the African National Congress (ANC) at 1 Plein Street, Johannesburg.
 It is not the same building.
 The ANC relocated its head office from Shell House to Luthuli House in 1997.
 Luthuli house was built by Hofman Construction, a small family-owned construction company.
 Little is known about the construction company other than it liquidated in the early 80s.

 Incidents

 On the afternoon of 27 August 2005, a fire broke out on the 6th floor of the building, primarily damaging the ANC's Political Education and Training Unit.
 Emergency personnel were successful in putting out the blaze by the evening.
+The ANC claimed the cause of the fire was arson.

 On 12 February 2014, the main opposition party, the Democratic Alliance, planned a march on the building and the area was barricaded with coils of razor wire.
-The march was called off due to security concern.
+The march was called off due to security concerns.
 Another march on Luthuli House planned for April 2017 for the removal of President Zuma was relocated to a different route.